 If you are in an Alcohol Safety Action Program (ASAP), you will be on three years' probation, and Virginia ASAP will monitor your compliance with the ignition interlock.

 Multiple offenses get you into deeper hot water.
 Arrest for a third or fourth DUI within five years means you will not be allowed to post bail.
-Conviction of a third DUI sets you up for prosecution as a Class 6 felon.
+Conviction of a third DUI sets you up for prosecution as a Class 6 felony.
 You will lose your car, pay higher fines and spend more time in jail.
 If you have a fourth conviction, your jail time will lengthen to a year.

 Call Williams Stone Carpenter Buczek, PC

-Whether facing a first time or multiple drunk driving conviction in Stafford, Fredericksburg, Prince William County or Spotsylvania County, contacting our attorneys shortly after you are charged with DUI is crucial.
+Whether facing a first time or multiple drunk driving conviction in Stafford, Fredericksburg, Manassas, Prince William County or Spotsylvania County, contacting our attorneys shortly after you are charged with DUI is crucial.
 Our team brings a straightforward, disciplined approach to criminal defense.
 We know what it takes to fight a DUI charge and win.

 The legal representation you rely on for any DUI charge directly affects your future.
 When facing serious penalties such as jail time, fines, probation, suspension of a driver's license and more, you may find that a proven lawyer makes all the difference in Virginia.
 For a free initial consultation, contact Williams Stone Carpenter Buczek, PC at 540-657-0111.